openai/gym/README.md

 To install the base Gym library, use `pip install gym`.

 This does not include dependencies for all families of environments (there's a massive number, and some can be problematic to install on certain systems).
-You can install these dependencies for one family like `pip install gym[atari]` or use `pip install gym[all]` to install all dependencies.
+You can install these dependencies for one family like `pip install 'gym[atari]'` or use `pip install 'gym[all]'` to install all dependencies.

 We support Python 3.7, 3.8, 3.9 and 3.10 on Linux and macOS.
 We will accept PRs related to Windows, but do not officially support it.